Allen Robinson: Professional career

+Pre-draft

 Coming out of Penn State, Robinson was projected by the majority of analysts and scouts to be a first-to-third round draft selection.
 NFLDraftScout.com ranked him as the sixth best wide receiver and the 34th overall prospect, while Sports Illustrated ranked him seventh among wide receivers.
 He was invited to the 2014 NFL Combine and completed the majority of workouts, but elected not to perform the bench press.
 Robinson participated at Penn State's Pro Day and decided to perform all the drills except the bench and shuttle and was able to improve on all of his combine numbers.

 Jacksonville Jaguars

 2014

-The Jacksonville Jaguars selected Robinson in the second round with the 61st overall pick in the 2014 NFL Draft.
-He was the 11th wide receiver selected and the second receiver drafted by the Jacksonville Jaguars in 2014, behind Marqise Lee who was selected in the second round at 39th overall.
+The Jacksonville Jaguars selected Robinson in the second round with the 61st overall pick in the 2014 NFL draft.
+He was the 11th wide receiver selected and the second receiver drafted by the Jaguars in 2014, behind Marqise Lee who was selected in the second round at 39th overall.
 In addition, Robinson was one of three Penn State Nittany Lions to be selected that year.
 On June 21, 2014, the Jaguars signed Robinson to a four-year, $3.51 million contract that included $1.17 million guaranteed and a signing bonus of $877,718.

-Robinson opened the regular season as the fourth wide receiver behind Marqise Lee, Cecil Shorts, and fellow rookie Allen Hurns.
+Robinson opened the regular season as the fourth wide receiver behind Lee, Cecil Shorts, and fellow rookie Allen Hurns.
 In the Jaguars' season opener on September 7, he caught his first career pass from Chad Henne for no gain in a 34–17 loss to the Philadelphia Eagles.
 On September 14, he had four receptions for 75 receiving yards in the 41–10 loss to the Washington Redskins.
 On September 21, he earned his first career start and caught seven passes for 79 receiving yards in a 44–17 loss to the Indianapolis Colts in Week 3.
 On October 12, he caught a season-high eight passes for 68 receiving yards in a 14–16 loss to the Tennessee Titans.
-The following week, Robinson caught his first touchdown from fellow rookie Blake Bortles during a 24–6 victory over the Cleveland Browns to help the Jacksonville Jaguars end a nine-game losing streak.
+The following week, Robinson caught his first touchdown from fellow rookie Blake Bortles during a 24–6 victory over the Cleveland Browns to help the Jaguars end a nine-game losing streak.
 On October 26, he had five receptions for 82 receiving yards and a receiving touchdown in the 27–13 loss to the Miami Dolphins.
 On November 9, he had five receptions for 60 receiving yards in a 31–17 loss to the Dallas Cowboys.
 The game against the Cowboys was Robinson's last game in the 2014 season where he recorded any meaningful statistics due to a stress fracture in his right foot.

 Robinson finished his rookie season with 48 receptions for 548 receiving yards and two touchdowns while starting eight games and playing in ten.